The following steps outline how to submit Shipstead-Luce Act projects for Commission of Fine Arts review.

-Make a submission for concept or permit review, with all required submission materials, including complete drawings showing existing conditions and proposed construction, in person at the D.C.
-Department of Consumer and Regulatory Affairs (DCRA) Permit Service Center at 1100 4th Street, SW, 2nd floor, Washington, DC.
-Submissions will not be accepted at the CFA office.
+For concept or permit review, email a completed CFA referral form and all required submission materials, including complete drawings showing existing conditions and proposed construction, to the D.C.
+Historic Preservation Office (HPO) at firstname.lastname@example.org.
+Submissions will not be accepted in person at the D.C.
+Department of Consumer and Regulatory Affairs (DCRA) Permit Service Center nor directly to CFA staff.

-- Applications must be submitted at DCRA by the filing deadline, two weeks prior to the CFA meeting.
+- Applications must be submitted by the filing deadline, two weeks prior to the CFA meeting.
 Please check the CFA meeting schedule for meeting dates and submission deadlines.

 - To be complete, a submission must include all required submission materials for concept or permit review as appropriate.

-- Contact DCRA for information about filing fees, hours of operation, and any other questions on the filing process at (202) 442-4589.
+- Contact DCRA for information about filing fees and any other questions on the filing process at (202) 442-4589.